rinusser/chiASM/README.md

 `rdi` points to the zend\_execute\_data context.

-`rsp` needs to be preseved, previous register values are saved/restored on the stack.
+`rsp` needs to be preserved, previous register values are saved/restored on the stack.

 ### Volatile Registers